Terafugia/mxe_qtbase_qtserialport/README.md

+It is a clone of (MXE)[https://github.com/mxe/mxe].
+Please visit it to know about license and etc.

 # How to build qt project for Windows on Linux

 **It is strongly recommended to use it on virtual machine**